 Meaningful Rename: Daughter's name is the result of one, as a way to constantly remind himself of his mission in life.
 After achieving it, he eventually starts going by December instead.

 Ninja Maid: Mage Innocent's familiar, Yuhee, works as his maid; she is also ridiculously, stupefyingly powerful; she has an entire wall covered with swords and blades, ranging from knives to swords larger than she is.
-When Yvienne arrives at their tower as Witch Infinity, Yuhee grabs the largest sword one-handed to confront her... and then calmly announces that since fighting Yvienne may endanger the planet's star, she is going to dissect it into atoms for temporary preservation, then reconstruct it after the fight.
+When Yvienne arrives at their tower as Witch Infinity, Yuhee grabs the largest sword one-handed to confront her... and then calmly announces that since fighting Yvienne may endanger the planet's star, she is going to dissect it into atoms for temporary preservation, then reconstruct it after the fight, noting that the fight could result in the loss of 3% of all of reality in the process.
 Innocent convinces them that fighting under the circumstances would be a bad idea.

 Power Floats: At least, Yvienne's does.
 This becomes a plot point later on, when her merger with Infinity and her permanently-open field means that she's physically incapable of touching the ground, ever.

 So Beautiful, It's a Curse: Played with; Yvienne only ever jokingly complains about her beauty, and has no qualms about using it to her advantage whenever she has to, but others notice that because she's been able to get so much so easily with it, she doesn't know how to value anything.
 She's also often compared to Saskia- an equally beautiful older woman with similar problems, who ended up killing herself.

 Spell My Name with an S: Between the three different scanlation groups that have worked on this series, the original Korean, and the official German translation, there's a lot of variation in the spelling of names.
 Is it Yvienne or Yvien?
 Lariatte or Larriat?
 Euse Inne or Euge Eyne?